kreativdermarios/RDoer/README.md

     });
     </script>

-To treat clicks on links, you should put this function caller in all href tags as shown below
+To treat clicks on links, you should put this function caller in all href tags as shown below.
+The buscaClick function has only one parameter, and it must be passed the address to be saved in the database by the rails app.
+This flexibility in customizing the name of clikes and links.
+Since the full address of the site is already saved in the app to the customer's initial configuration.

     <a href=\"index.php\" onclick=\"buscaClick('index');\" >Home</a>

-Assuming you have install RVM, you will asked to trust the .rvm file.
-Type y to trust it.
+In any way you should put "/" or ":" in this parameter, the information is sent by GET and these characters cause error in the delivery of information.

+The decision to use GET was taken from the idea of flexibility in the form of share.
+And the ease of sharing URL.
+You can submiter the information in the database without the use of click the link.

+The diversity of technology used in existing websites on the internet requires us to have a very flexible we js library.

     ==============================================================================
     = NOTICE                                                                     =
     ==============================================================================
-    = RVM has encountered a new or modified .rvmrc file in the current directory = = This is a shell script and therefore may contain any shell commands.       = =                                                                            =
-    = Examine the contents of this file carefully to be sure the contents are    = = safe before trusting it! ( Choose v[iew] below to view the contents )      =
+    = The implementation sending the click information by POST is in development = = and ensures the idea of sending flexibility.                               = =                                                                            =
+    = The diversity of technology used in existing websites on the internet      = = requires us to have a very flexible js library.                            =
     ==============================================================================
     Do you wish to trust this .rvmrc file? (/tmp/community_board_rails/.rvmrc) y[es], n[o], v[iew], c[ancel]> y